khushishetty/Internship_Project/README.md

 # DLithe Internship Certification Program

-Project Topic :<>
+Project Topic : Credit Card Fraud Detection
 Reference : DLithe
 Website : www.dlithe.com
 Project done under the guidance of : DLithe

-Done by: <NAME><USN>
+Done by: <NAME : Khushi H. Shetty> <USN : 4NM18CS077>
-Customer Churn Analysis using Machine learning models
+Credit Card Fraud Detection using Machine learning models

-The main objective of the customer churn analysis is to predict that if the customer will continue with the services offered by the company or if the customer will quit.
+The main objective of the Credit card fraud prediction is to predict fraudulent credit card transactions so that customers are not charged for items that they did not purchase.

 The steps involved in the project are:

 1. exploring the dataset also visualizing as well as cleaning the data set .

-2. Data preprocessing
+2. Data preprocessing (removing the NAN or NULL values).

 3. building machine learning models

 4. evaluating the models

-5.tuning the parameters for better accuracy

-6.upsampling- Upsampling (balanced): decide how many times the sample size of the minority class wants to be used and perform sampling with replacement in the minority class and sampling without replacement in the majority class.

-7.final model creation and analysis outcome.
+5. final model creation (classification report, confusion matrix and accuracy score and analysis outcome.

-for better accuracy results adaboost classifier is used

-AdaBoost is easy to implement.
-It iteratively corrects the mistakes of the weak classifier and improves accuracy by combining weak learners.

-Final result of analysis:
-The accuracy obtained is 90 (Random Forest algorithm)
+Final result of analysis : The accuracy obtained is 0.998 .